Piyush8172/Assignment/README.md

 Kanban Board-
-This project is an Assignment from Quicksell.
+This project is an Assignment for Quicksell